puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 #####`--last`

-Use the last result obtained for the node instead of performing new compilations and diff.
+Use the last result obtained for one or more nodes instead of performing new compilations and diff.
 Must be used along with the [`--view`](#--view) option.
-(Cannot be combined with `--view none` or `--view summary`).
+(Cannot be combined with `--view none`).

-#####`--migrate`
+#####`--migrate 3.8/4.0`

 Turns on migration validation for the preview compilation.
-Validation result is produced to the preview log file or optionally to stdout with `--view preview_log`.
+Validation result is produced to the preview log file.
+When compiling for a single node (or using `--last` for a single node), the logs can optionally also be viewed on stdout with `--view preview_log`.

-When `--migrate` is on, values where one value is a string and the other numeric are considered equal if they represent the same number.
+When `--migrate 3.8/4.8` is on, values where one value is a string and the other numeric are considered equal if they represent the same number.
 This can be turned off with `--diff_string_numeric`, but turning this off might result in many conflicts being reported that need no action.

+Migration of multiple nodes at the same time is best presented with `--view overview` as that correlates and aggregates found issues and presents information in a more actionable format.

 For details about the migration specific warnings, see [the catalog_preview wiki page](https://github.com/puppetlabs/puppetlabs-catalog_preview/wiki).